 If your hip pain doesn’t begin to improve after 10 days of these treatments, seek professional help at Premier Orthopaedics & Sports Medicine.

 In the case of severe hip pain that doesn’t respond to other treatments, your doctor may recommend hip surgery or joint replacement.
-Dr. Burns is specially trained to perform anterior hip replacements with the Hana® table, a state-of-the-art fracture table that optimizes the procedure.
+Dr. Baylis is specially trained to perform anterior hip replacements with the Hana® table, a state-of-the-art fracture table that optimizes the procedure.

 If you have hip pain that’s affecting your mobility or independence, don’t wait until it gets worse.
 Contact the board-certified joint specialists at Premier Orthopaedics & Sports Medicine.
 Call the office to schedule today or book your appointment online.